ccullin/botcontroller/README.md

-# Note
-The application works but I am cleaning it up and documenting it for publication.

-# Synopsis
+# Overview

-Twitter is retiring the streaming interface in faviour of webhooks through the new Account Activity API.
-I use the streaming API as an interface to IoT devices to send them commands via Direct Messages, and for the devices to send notifications, also via Direct Messages.
+I use Twitter as the web interface into home automation bots and Twitter is retiring the streaming interface in faviour of webhooks through the new Account Activity API.
+This botController provides an Abstracted web interface and implements MQTT for local interface to home bots.

+The implemented web interface is Twitter Account Activity API using webhooks, but it is possible to implement other web interfaces.

-with the move to the Account Activity API and webhooks a public interface is required nad rather than open up all IoT devices this application prodives a the public interface and interfaces to the IoT devices via REST APIs.
+with the move to the Account Activity API and webhooks a public interface is required and rather than open up all IoT devices this application prodives the public interface and communicates to the IoT devices via MQTT.

 This application provides a webhook interface for Twitter to Post account activity to and it includes the following functions:
 - WebHook registration
-- Subscription to defined accounts
+- Subscription to defined accounts (aka bots)
 - Twitter Login for accounts to authorize this application to access their Twitter account
-- Fowarding of received Twitter Direct Messages snet to IoT devices
+- Fowarding of received Twitter Direct Messages sent to IoT devices from defined users
-- Fowarding of IoT notification events to defined twitter users via Direct Messages
+- Fowarding of IoT notification events to defined twitter administrators via Direct Messages

-# Code Example
+# Code overview

-Show what the library does as concisely as possible, developers should be able to figure out **how** your project solves their problem by looking at the code example.
-Make sure the API you are showing off is obvious, and that your code is short and concise.

-# Motivation

-Driven by Twitters decision to retire the streaming interface in favour of the Account activity Webhook API.

-# Overview
 uses Flask to provide the REST structure and the Flask-OAuth library to handle the oauth_1 authenication with Twitter.
 The basic flow is:
 1. the webhook is registered with Twitter
-2. Try to subsribe to define IoT devices
+2. Try to subsribe to twitter accounts for defined IoT devices
 3. If this fails the admin needs to access the applicatoins via a browswer and will be redirect to Twitter Login to authorize the application.
-4. Authoirzed token and secreates are stored in a MongoDB
+4. Authoirzed tokens and secrets are stored in a MongoDB
-4. Incoming Direct Messages are treaded as IoT commans and Posted to the IoT devices
+4. Incoming Direct Messages are treaded as IoT commands and send to IoT devices over MQTT.
+IOT devices reponses are send as Direct Messages back to sender
-5. IoT status events are sent to all dedined admistrators
+5. IoT status events are sent to all defined device admistrators via Direct Message

 # Installation & setup

+1. clone to '/usr/local/src/botController'
+2. execute './setup.sh'
+- moves files to correct directories
+- sets the file permissions and
+- configures 'alarmMonitor' to run on boot
+3. pip3 install -r requirements.txt
+4. run 'sudo service botController start'

+A Docker image is also available on [dockerhub](https://hub.docker.com/u/homebots/dashboard/). to run this docker image.
+1. sudo docker pull homebots/botcontroller
+2. see docker readme for details on how to run

-python requirements are defined in requirements.txt Other requirements include:
+Other requirements include:

 1. Publically accessible application on port 443.